-A centre can choose to use a mixture of methods across a cohort, as it may be more suitable for some learners to give a written response and for others to use an oral method or to create a blog, etc. It is possible to combine the poster exhibition with an oral presentation.
-The time across all evidence requirements covered would be 10-12 minutes (not 10-12 minutes each for the poster and for the oral presentation, but rather combining both in the time).
+A centre can choose to use a mixture of methods across a cohort, as it may be more suitable for some learners to give a written response and for others to use an oral method or to create a 'blog' etc. It is possible to combine the poster exhibition with an oral presentation, where, for example, a learner may produce a detailed poster of the moral issue and would cover the application of theory to the issue in an oral presentation using PPT or a mind map as a visual aid.
+The time across all the evidence requirements covered would be 12-15 minutes (not 12-15 minutes each for the poster and for the oral presentation, but rather combining both in the time).
 They should also be done on the same occasion.
 Whichever method is chosen the learners should be allowed access to notes, text books or other materials, as the assessment must be conducted open-book.

-Centres should make sure they can authenticate a learner's work.
-This may be done by questioning a learner about their work, by seeing drafts of work under construction, by having partial write-up in presence of assessor or by using an anti-plagiarism tool, such as Turnitin or SafeAssign, which checks internet sites.
+Centres should make sure they can authenticate each learner's work.
+This may be done by questioning the learner about their work, by seeing drafts of work under construction, by having a partial write-up in the presence of the assessor or by using an anti-plagiarism tool, such as Turnitin or SafeAssign, which checks internet sites.

 Remediation should be done by a review of the original work.
 Learners should be asked to hand in a complete piece of work, with amendments incorporated in the appropriate context, rather than a large add-on at the end, or asked to fully rewrite their work to a prescribed format if it did not meet requirements.
 Oral clarification could be used for minor omissions or to clarify minor detail.
-If it is thought appropriate that a learner tackle a different topic or question, then that new submission would count as a reassessment.
+If it is thought appropriate that a learner tackle a different topic or question, then that new submission would count as a re-assessment.

 In oral work, learners can be questioned by the assessor at the end of their presentation or explanation, where minor omissions occur, or where clarity is required.
-This would help to reduce the need for reassessment.
+This would help to reduce the need for re-assessment.
 However, where more work is required to meet the evidence requirements (eg, where the quality of evidence is poor in a presentation) another presentation of the same duration, on the same topic or question as the original would be required.
-Only where a different topic or question is attempted would this be classed as reassessment.
+Only where a different topic or question is attempted would this be classed as re-assessment.